NixOS/rfcs/rfcs/0064-documentation-format.md

 - Annotations/links inside code listings for e.g. linking to option docs in `configuration.nix` snippets
 - Ability to make `$ `, `nix-repl>` and other prompts in command line snippets non-copyable
-- Good search feature (better than Ctrl-F)
+- Good search integration, e.g. by providing a well-functioning search field

 ## Format overviews